-Student Right-to-Know Act: Retention and Graduation Rates
+Student right-to-know act: Retention and graduation rates

 Under the Student Right-to-Know Act, educational institutions are required to disclose to current and prospective students their retention and graduation rates.
 The calculations below are in accordance with the formulas and definitions of the United States Department of Education.

-The retention of first-time, first-year students who return in the following fall semester is 96% for the 2012 cohort of new students.
+The retention of first-time, first-year students who return in the following fall semester is 96% for the 2013 cohort of new students.

 The graduation rate is defined as the percentage of first-time students who complete their degree program within 150 percent of the normal completion time for that degree (six years for an Olin bachelor degree).
-For the 2008 entering class, the graduate rate is 95%.
-Additional information is available from the Office of the Registrar and the Office of Institutional Research and Evaluation.
+For the 2009 entering class, the graduate rate is 93%.

+Additional information is available from the Registrar and the Office of Institutional Research & Decision Support.